 Design changes were relatively few.
 First-year examples, such as the pen above, had a number of distinctive features, including "jewels" at both the cap top and barrel end (more on first-years); from then through 1948, pens could be single- or double-jeweled -- though double-jewel pens postdating 1946 are very much the exception.
 The sectional view below comes from a Parker repair manual from 1947.

 In 1947 the arrow clip was simplified, eliminating the earlier Blue Diamond mark (for the simplified clip, see the image at the top of the page), and at the end of 1948 the filling system was changed from a multi-stroke pump (taken over from the Vacumatic; cross-section above) to a squeeze-bulb ("Aerometric") with a transparent "Pli-Glass" sac (see photo below).
 While the earlier filler had the larger ink capacity, the Aerometric was simpler and more robust, with a more intuitive mode of filling and a special vented sterling silver breather tube to reduce the likelihood of leakage during flight.
 All Aerometric pens were single-jeweled.
-Although the "Pli-Glass" material has often been identified as nylon, these sacs were in fact made of PVC (vinyl).
+Although the "Pli-Glass" material has often been misidentified as nylon, these sacs were in fact made of PVC (vinyl).

 A short model, known as the Demi, was introduced shortly before the Vacumatic filler was phased out.
-Aerometric Demis are slightly longer than Vac-filler Demis.
+Aerometric Demis are slightly longer than Vac-filler Demis, and more slender.
 The 51 Special was a later addition to the line, an economy version without a gold nib and with a simplified Aerometric filler mechanism.
 Specials also usually have caps that are polished bright rather than frosted, and a cap jewel that is black, not pearlescent (note, however, that late-production Specials from the 1960s resembled normal 51s, with frosty caps, pearl jewels, and gold nibs).

 Matching pencils and desk sets were offered throughout the 51's production run.
 In 1955, a matching 51 Jotter ballpoint was introduced, along with the so-called Liquid Lead pencil -- a nonretractable ballpoint using a graphite slurry.
 Current Parker ballpoint refills fit the 51 Jotters, but the Liquid Lead refills (which reportedly never worked all that well) have long been unavailable.